RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Configuration

-The cards are configured in their normal settings for CP/M. A jumper for the "Page" signal is shown on pin 39, although this can be done in any alternative way.
+The cards are configured in their normal settings for CP/M. A jumper for the `PAGE` signal is shown on pin 39, although this can be done in any alternative way.

 Rather than spend time on long descriptions, one picture is worth 2kByte.